 Typhoon Bolaven, with wind gusts that reached as high as 259 kilometers per hour (161 mph), is the strongest to strike the region in nearly 50 years.
 And with a cloud field of 2,000 kilometers (1,250 miles), it is 20 times larger than Okinawa’s length.

-"It's been very, very severe," said storm chaser James Reynolds, who was on the northwestern coast of the island during the worst of the storm.
+Storm chaser James Reynolds was on the northwestern coast of the island during the worst of the typhoon.

 Tree branches were flying through the air amid torrential rain, he said.

 Speaking to CNN early Monday morning on Okinawa, Reynolds said, “It’s been a long and rough night.”

 “The eye of the typhoon actually crashed ashore just after dark. … Like the rest of the population we all just kind of holed up in the strong and sturdy buildings which make up Okinawa,” he said.

 The infrastructure on Okinawa is designed to withstand violent storms.
 “Everything’s made of solid concrete,” Reynolds said.

 The damage was also limited because Bolaven didn’t bring winds as powerful as initially feared, said Morichiyo Ohshiro, an official from the Okinawa Prefecture Disaster Prevention and Crisis Management Division.

 At 3 a.m.
 Monday local time (2 p.m.
 ET Sunday), Bolaven had winds of 194 kilometers per hour, with gusts at 240 kilometers per hour, CNN International meteorologist Jennifer Delgado reported.

 Bolaven could make landfall at the Korean peninsula on Tuesday morning, or potentially in South Korea on Monday night, Delgado said.